The store will not work correctly in the case when cookies are disabled.

 You’ve probably already started mowing the grass during spring and have gradually been able to bring the lawn down to a good height for summer.
 If not, you should aim for a height of 10 – 15 mm for fine, ornamental lawns or 25 – 40 mm for more hardwearing, family-friendly lawns.

-As the temperature rises with still the odd day of rain, you’ll find your grass growing at a much faster rate.
+As the temperature rises with the odd day of rain, you’ll find your grass growing much faster.
 This is due to the perfect growth conditions: heat, light and moisture.
-As we get further into mid-summer, you’ll find yourself having to mow the grass more and more often, potentially once or twice a week.
+As we get into mid-summer, you’ll have to mow the grass more often, potentially once or twice a week.

 Be aware not to cut your lawn too short as this will damage the grass, causing it to turn yellow and appear hacked – not really the look we’re going for!
-At the end of summer, when the weather begins to cool again, you will notice grass growth slowing, too, leading to less mowing.
+When the weather begins to cool again at the end of summer, you will notice grass growth slowing, too, leading to less mowing.

 Feeding Lawns in Summer